Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 &nbsp;<br/>  addmultisigaddress nrequired ["key",...] ( "account" )

 Add a nrequired-to-sign multisignature address to the wallet.
-Each key is a Telestai address or hex-encoded public key.
+Each key is a Meowcoin address or hex-encoded public key.
 If 'account' is specified (DEPRECATED), assign address to that account.

 Arguments:
 1. nrequired        (numeric, required) The number of required signatures out of the n keys or addresses.
-2. "keys"         (string, required) A json array of telestai addresses or hex-encoded public keys [
+2. "keys"         (string, required) A json array of meowcoin addresses or hex-encoded public keys [
-       "address"  (string) telestai address or hex-encoded public key ...,
+       "address"  (string) meowcoin address or hex-encoded public key ...,
      ]
 3. "account"      (string, optional) DEPRECATED.
 An account to assign the addresses to.

 Result:
-"address"         (string) A telestai address associated with the keys.
+"address"         (string) A meowcoin address associated with the keys.

 Examples:

 Add a multisig address from 2 addresses
-> telestai-cli addmultisigaddress 2 "[\"16sSauSf5pF2UkUwvKGq4qjNRzBZYqgEL5\",\"171sgjn4YtPu27adkKGrdDwzRTxnRkBfKV\"]"
+> meowcoin-cli addmultisigaddress 2 "[\"16sSauSf5pF2UkUwvKGq4qjNRzBZYqgEL5\",\"171sgjn4YtPu27adkKGrdDwzRTxnRkBfKV\"]"

 As json rpc call
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "addmultisigaddress", "params": [2, "[\"16sSauSf5pF2UkUwvKGq4qjNRzBZYqgEL5\",\"171sgjn4YtPu27adkKGrdDwzRTxnRkBfKV\"]"] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/